LBJ-Wade/ISW_21cm_hh/README.md

 # ISW_21cm
 This program is a part of Master research advised by Prof. Marilena Loverde at Stony Brook University.
 The goal of this program is constraining cosmological parameters by Fisher analysis using the cross-correlation functions of Integrated Sachs-Wolfe effect and 21cm brightness temperature fluctuations at dark ages.

+## Getting started
+* This program is written with python 2.7.
+* 'default' in /source/path.py should be changed to be a path of 'ISW_21cm' folder in the machine.
+* Should do 'make' in both 'class_syn' and 'class_new' folder.

+## List of main folders

 * `class_syn`
   - CLASS in syncronouse gauge
 * `class_new`